Where Are Decisions Made in Your Organization (And Why Does It Matter)?

 Three literal silos, labeled Clinical Development, Medical Affairs, and Commercial, are connected by bridges to symbolize breaking down silos

-The Sound of Organizational Silos
+The Sound of Silos

 We have all heard about it; some of us have lived it firsthand.
 A vibrant, new start-up comes to life with energy and purpose.
 Everyone knows one another; everyone works together towards a common goal.
 Communication happens on the fly, informally, at all hours of the day and night.
 It’s fast and it’s fun — we are a tight group, proud of what we are building.